This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Instructions

-- Separate the pork tenderloin into two pieces and place in a baking dish.
+- Separate the pork tenderloin into two pieces and place them a baking dish.

 - Mix lemon juice, Dijon mustard and pepper together in a small bowl and set aside.

-- Combine breadcrumbs, Parmesan cheese, olive oil, parsley, basil and 2 Tablespoons of the mustard mixture in a separate bowl.
-Using a fork, combine the ingredients to form a crumbly mixture (see picture in post) together in a separate bowl.
+- Combine breadcrumbs, Parmesan cheese, olive oil, parsley, basil 1 Tablespoon of the mustard mixture in a second bowl.
+Using a fork, combine the ingredients to form a crumbly mixture.

-- Spoon remaining mustard mixture over the pork tenderloin pieces and spread over the exposed area (the bottom is not coated with the mustard sauce or breading.)
+- Brush remaining mustard mixture over the pork tenderloin (the bottom is not coated with the mustard sauce or breading.)

 - Using fingertips, press the breading over each half of the pork tenderloin until completely covered.
 (The bottom is not breaded.)

-- Roast uncovered for about 35 minutes or until the internal temperature reaches 145 degrees F in the thickest part of the meat.
+- Roast uncovered for about 35 minutes or until the internal temperature reaches 145°F in the thickest part of the meat.

 - Allow pork to rest for about 3-5 minutes after cooking and then slice.